agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/INSTALL.md

 # Java EE 6 Advanced Training - Arquillian

 In this module you will write Arquillian tests for the JSF backing beans and REST endpoints.
-Then you will refactor the domain model to follow JPA best practices

-# DOJO - Writing the Arquillian tests

 ## Install the Arquillian Addon on Forge